 Students also pursue research through the College's Foundation for Undergraduate Research, Scholarship, and Creative Activity (FURSCA) and make presentations during the annual Elkin R. Isaac Student Research Symposium.

 Psychology students should also consider the range of off-campus experience and internship opportunities available.
 Want to study abroad in Australia, Ireland or Scotland?
 Contact the Center for International Education and Off-Campus Programs for information.
-In the U.S., opportunities are available in Chicago, Philadelphia, and Washington, D.C.—for information on these programs, please see the Office of Career Development web site.
+In the U.S., opportunities are available in Chicago, Philadelphia, and Washington, D.C.—for information on these programs, please see the Career and Internship Center web site.

 Our major has been approved as a certified secondary-school teaching major by the State Department of Education.